Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Background

-If $|{\cal F}_n|\geq F$, { then the sketched system of linear equations $ \X_{(n)}({\cal F}_n,:) \approx \H_{(n)}({\cal F}_n,:) \A_{(n)}^\T $ is over-determined.} Hence, one can update $\A_{(n)}$ by solving the $|{\cal F}_n|$ dimensional linear system Similar to the ALS algorithm, after updating $\A_{(n)}$, the algorithm moves to mode-$(n+1)$ fibers and repeats the same for updating $\A_{(n+1)}$.
-The downside of this method is that it needs to sample at least $F$ fibers for each update, and $F$ can be larger than $I_n$ in tensor decomposition.
-In addition, the update in \eqref{eq:als} only handles unconstrained/unregularized tensor decomposition, while incorporating constraints/regularizations is often critical in practice.
-Convergence properties of this method is also unclear.
+Similar to the ALS algorithm, after updating $\A_{(n)}$, the algorithm moves to mode-$(n+1)$ fibers and repeats the same for updating $\A_{(n+1)}$.
+The downside of this method is that it needs to sample at least $F$ fibers for each update, and $F$ can be larger than $I_n$ in tensor decomposition. {\black In addition, the work in \cite{battaglino2018practical} focused on unconstrained cases while did not offer implementations for constrained/regularized cases.
+This can be compensated by replacing \eqref{eq:cprandls} with a constrained least squares solver or certain constraint enforcing operations.
+However, convergence properties of doing so are also unclear.}